zhzhuang-zju/community/GOVERNANCE.md

 Most votes require a simple majority of all Maintainers to succeed, except where otherwise noted.
 Two-thirds majority votes mean at least two-thirds of all existing maintainers.

+## Sub-Projects

+The sub-projects of Karmada are closely related to the main project, serving as essential supplements that need to be released synchronously with the main version when necessary.
+Among other listed projects, some are for exploratory purposes while others are related to peripheral ecosystem products.

+Current Sub-Projects:
+- [Dashboard](https://github.com/karmada-io/dashboard): Karmada Dashboard is a general-purpose, web-based control panel for Karmada.

+The Karmada organization is open to receive new sub-projects under its umbrella.
+To accept a project into the __Karmada__ organization, it has to meet the following criteria:

+- Must be licensed under the terms of the Apache License v2.0
+- Must be closely related to one or more areas of the Karmada ecosystem, and Karmada relies heavily on these projects:
+    - Karmada project artifacts (website, deployments, CI, etc)
+    - Other storage related topics
+- Must be supported by a Maintainer not associated or affiliated with the author(s) of the sub-projects
+- Sub-Projects can have their own repositories but follow the same governance mechanism as the main project
+- Joining a Sub-Projects requires submitting an issue in the main project to obtain a 2/3 vote of approval from the Maintainers.
+Similarly, significant actions such as project archiving also require the consent of the Maintainers

+The submission process starts as a Pull Request or Issue on the [karmada-io/karmada](https://github.com/karmada-io/karmada) repository with the required information mentioned above.
+Once a project is accepted, it's considered a __sub-project under the umbrella of Karmada__.

 ## Modifying this Charter